French at All Souls' CE

-At All Souls’ we are linguist!
-We want our children to love French.
-We want them to have no limits to what their ambitions are and grow up wanting to be a translator, interpreter, French teacher or work for in the travel industry.
-We want them to embody our core values.
-We all believe that our school is: “a place to grow”.
-The French curriculum has been carefully crafted so that our children develop their linguistic capital.
-We want our children to remember their French lessons in our school, to cherish these memories and embrace the language opportunities they are presented with!
-Reading and speaking French is part of our everyday school life.
-Bi-lingual signs around school engage our pupils in developing grapheme-phoneme correspondences alongside word meaning.
-Classroom instructions and aspects of whole school worship are spoken in French to immerse our pupils in spoken French on a daily basis.
+At All Souls’ CE Primary, we are all linguists!
+We want our pupils to appreciate languages.
+We want them to have no limits to what their ambitions are and grow up wanting to be a translator, interpreter, French teacher or work for in the travel industry!
+We want them to embody our Christian core values.
+We all embrace the school motto of: “we are a place to grow’ – this is both spiritually and academically.
+The art and design curriculum has been carefully designed so that our pupils develop their artistic knowledge.
+We want all our pupils to remember their French learning in our school, to cherish these experiences and embrace the opportunities they are presented with.

-An annual audit of the French curriculum is conducted.
-Following the findings from this audit, the French curriculum has been carefully built and the learning opportunities and assessment milestones for each year group crafted to ensure progression and repetition in terms of embedding key learning, knowledge and skills.
+Frequent audits of the French curriculum take place.
+Following the findings from these audits, the French curriculum is adapted to build upon the learning opportunities and assessment end points for each year group and ensures progression and repetition in terms of embedding key learning, knowledge and skills.

-French subject specific characteristics, which we expect the children to demonstrate, have been developed and shared with all stakeholders.
+French subject specific characteristics, which we expect the pupils to demonstrate, have been developed and shared with all stakeholders.
 These characteristics underpin all work in French and form a focal point for display areas and provide a common subject specific vocabulary for staff and pupils.
-These characteristics are to:
+These characteristics are:

 - listen attentively to spoken language in French and show understanding by joining in and responding

-- explore the patterns and sounds of the French language through songs and rhymes and link the spelling, sound and meaning of words
+- explore the patterns and phonics of the French language through songs and rhymes and link the spelling, sound and meaning of words

 - engage in conversations in French; ask and answer questions; express opinions and respond to those of others; seek clarification and help